ilariaventurini/urca/README.md

 ## 🐛 Issues & contributing

-This theme is still in progress.
+This project is still in progress.
 Anyway, if you open an issue (or a PR), I will be happy :)

 ## License